 Considering a cruelty-free festive season?
 The Edinburgh Vegan Festival is back with a festive twist, bursting with ideas for a kinder Christmas.

-Pop along to BT Murrayfield on 10 November and you’ll find lots of stalls to explore with vegan street food, ethical gift ideas – and lots of free samples to sip and nibble!
+Pop along to Out of the Blue Drill Hall in Leith on [TBC] and you’ll find lots of stalls to explore with vegan street food, ethical gift ideas – and lots of free samples to sip and nibble!
 There will also be talks and demos from inspiring vegan businesses and organisations.
 Whether you are vegan or just curious, this is a brilliant day out for everyone.

 Make a weekend of it and stay in the heart of the city at Eden Locke.
 Their on-site coffee shop, 127, has lots of vegan options and is perfect for a light breakfast to start your day (just remember to leave plenty of room for all those samples at the Christmas Market)!